zachj1582/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+  JavaScript library

 2. What is create-react-app?
+  command to create a new react app downloading all of the necasaries

-3. What is Component Based Architecture?
+3. What is Component Based Architecture? breaks up code into smaller more manageable chunks

 4. What is JSX?
+  is a syntactical way of writing JS that incorporates html

 5. What is the virtual DOM?
+  it communicates with the actual dom to only update changes instead of refreshing the entire dom with every update

-6. What is unidirectional (one-way) data flow?
+6. What is unidirectional (one-way) data flow? data only flows in one direction, in react it only flows down (parent to child)
 ### Understand

 Discuss these questions in pairs if you have a 4-person group

-7. Summarize what happens when you run `create-react-app my-app`
+7. Summarize what happens when you run `create-react-app my-app` your computer make a JS library called my app

-8. Explain what this code does:
+8. Explain what this code does: this is creating a functional(dumb) component that will be used to build a list section on a webpage

 ```jsx
 import React from "react";